Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

-As a specific example of a spin system, let's consider a one-dimensional ferromagnetic classical spin chain.
-This system is a specific example of the typical classical Ising model Eq. (\ref{Ising}).
+As a specific example of a spin system for further calculation, let us consider a one-dimensional classical spin chain.
+This system is a specific example of the typical classical Ising model Eq.~(\ref{Ising}).
 The Hamiltonian is expressed as follows:

-Here, the spin-spin interaction $J_{ij}$ is taken to be negative, and the interaction between sites is assumed to be $-J$ , independent of the positions of the sites.
-Additionally, periodic boundary conditions are assumed, such that $\sigma_{N+1}^z=\sigma_1^z$.

-As is well known, this one-dimensional classical spin chain can be completely solved analytically and does not exhibit a magnetic phase transition at any finite temperature \cite{ising1925}.
-On ther other hand, in systems with more than two dimensions, below the critical temperature, the magnetization acquires a finite value, and the so-called $Z_2$ symmetry, where the system remains invariant even when the spins of the entire system are reversed as $\sigma_i^z\to-\sigma_i^z$, is broken.
-The exact solution for the magnetization when a classical external magnetic field $h$ is applied to the system is given by the following expression, where the Hamiltonian is defined as $H=H_{\text{1d-Ising}}-h\sum_{i=1}^N \sigma_i^z$ \cite{ising1925}:
+Here we take $J>0$ (ferromagnetic) and impose periodic boundary conditions, \(\sigma_{N+1}^z=\sigma_1^z\).
+The exact solution for the magnetization when a classical external magnetic field $h$ is applied to the system is given by the following expression, where the Hamiltonian is defined as $H_{\text{1D-Ising}}-h\sum_{i=1}^N \sigma_i^z$ \cite{ising1925}:

 In the following, we consider a model where this classical magnetic field is quantized as cavity photons.
 The Hamiltonian of the system is given by: